-- 3.3.1 The role of urban green space in providing habitats for some of the UK's most threatened species is now being recognised and some of these species are included in the Test Valley LBAP.
-Well managed areas can contribute to halting the long term decline in species diversity as well as offering excellent opportunities to educate and inform the public on the part they can play in encouraging wildlife in their own gardens. - 3.3.2 Rooksbury Mill LNR provides a variety of different habitats and species, including: - The River Anton As one of the best examples of a chalk river in Hampshire, the River Anton provides a home for a number of birds and fish, as well as fresh water invertebrates.
-Future improvements to the river environment are scoped in the action plan with a project to recreate more natural banks along the river to create suitable habitats for watervoles as well as otter holts.
+- 3.3.1 The role of urban green space in providing habitats for some of the UK's most threatened species is well recognised with sensitively managed areas contributing to halt the long term. - 3.3.2 Rooksbury Mill LNR provides a variety of different habitats and species, including: - □ The River Anton As one of the best examples of a chalk river in Hampshire, the River Anton provides a home for a number of birds and fish, as well as fresh water invertebrates.
+Future improvements to the river environment are scoped in the biodiversity action plan with a project to recreate more natural banks along the river to create suitable habitats for watervoles as well as otter holts.

 - Management of deadwood Deadwood is left on the trees where it poses no risk to public health.
 Where wood is removed, deadwood piles are created at the base of the trees within the vicinity, to provide an additional habitat for insects and bryophytes.
 Standing deadwood is left where it provides an additional habitat at the edges of the reserve. - □ Trees and bats Being situated adjacent to waterways in conjunction with mature trees, the site provides important feeding and roosting habitats for bats.
 The site is used by several species including the daubenton, noctule, serotine, long eared, soprano and common pipistrelle bats that use the reserve for foraging and summer roosting.
 Roosting bats have been recorded in the reserve include pipistrelle and noctule. - Lakes The two lakes on site, Barlows Lake and Mill Lake, were formed by gravel extraction and are not naturally occurring.
 These lakes are also designated as flood alleviation for the town of Andover.
 They are, however, a great area for wildlife.
 We have a wide range of water birds using the site including cormorants, water-rails and great crested grebes with rarer species including bittern and osprey visiting the site (See Appendix II - C).
 We have excellent biological information on the aquatic invertebrates in the lakes and rivers.
 This can be found in Appendix II - A. Mill Lake has an excellent fish stock and this is the only part of the reserve where we allow fishing through a day ticket system.
 These are available from Challis Tackle in Mylen Road, Andover and OJ's Fishing Tackle and Bait, Unit 103, The Commercial Centre, Picket Piece, Andover.
-Season tickets are available from Reception, Test Valley Borough Council, Beech Hurst, Weyhill Road, Andover. - Log piles These are left wherever possible to create refuges for many types of invertebrates and the possibility of reptiles that need these types of habitat to thrive. - Ponds These are fantastic habitats, especially when off the main channel of the river, as they provide quiet areas for invertebrates and also opportunities for water voles to create burrows. - Redundant stew ponds The high banks within these old stews (where young fish were brought on before release into the main lakes), are excellent habitat for nesting kingfishers. - Hedge laying Wherever possible, the hedges that were planted over 8 years ago when the site was first managed for nature conservation will be layed in the traditional South of England style.
-There are many reasons for continuing to maintain our hedges in this way - they are more attractive than wire fences, provide excellent habitat for nesting birds, increase the trees longevity, create a sustainable 'barrier' and most importantly to continue using a management technique that has been used for generations.
-Many volunteers help in this task, serving to perpetuate this craft. - Unimproved chalk grassland This habitat has largely developed on shallow lime-rich soils, usually over limestone rocks.
-It includes a variety of vegetation types but often has a very rich flora.
+Season tickets are available from Reception, Test Valley Borough Council, Beech Hurst, Weyhill Road, Andover.